tinobragaa/eire-settlers/README.md

 - [GitPod](https://www.gitpod.io/) - Used to commit, comment and push code during the development process.
 - [Font Awesome](https://fontawesome.com/) - Used to source necessary icons used in the project.
 - [Behance](https://www.behance.net/) - Used to research design trends.
+- [Pexels](https://www.pexels.com/) - Used to search for images to use on the website.
 - [Figma](https://www.figma.com/) - Used to create wireframes and website structure map for the project.
 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - Used to design the store's mockups and placeholders.
 - [Gramarly](https://app.grammarly.com/) - Used for general spell-check.